An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: Data-driven Wasserstein distributionally robust optimization

-It is worth noting that robustness promoted by WDRO \eqref{eq-wdro} comes with a price in the sense that evaluating the worst-case expected loss $\sup_{\mu\in \bb{B}_\theta(\hat{\mu}_N)}\; \bb{E}_{\xi\sim \mu} [\ell(x,\xi)]$ is difficult in general since it involves functional variables.
-In fact, even checking whether a given distribution $ \mu \in \mathcal{P}(\Xi) $ belongs to $ \bb{B}_\theta(\hat{\mu}_N) $ is already challenging \mbox{\citep{tacskesen2022semi}}.
-Therefore, unless in some special situations (see e.g., \citep{shafieezadeh2018wasserstein}), solving \eqref{eq-wdro} directly is impractical.
-Fortunately, under mild conditions, $\sup_{\mu\in \bb{B}_\theta(\hat{\mu}_N)}\; \bb{E}_{\xi\sim \mu} [\ell(x,\xi)]$ admits a dual problem and the strong duality holds \citep{blanchet2019quantifying}.
-Utilizing the resulting dual problem and the strong duality, it is possible to reformulate the original WDRO problem \eqref{eq-wdro} as a {finite-dimensional} convex program, under additional conditions such as the convexity and concavity of $\ell$ in its first and second arguments, respectively, convexity of the feasible set $\mathcal{X}$ and the support set $\Xi$, and a certain growth conditions of $\ell$ with respect to the second argument \citep{shafieezadeh2015distributionally, lee2015distributionally, mohajerin2018data, gao2022distributionally}.
-In principle, a finite convex program is computationally tractable.
-To the best of {our} knowledge, most existing works relied on special structure of the loss function $\ell$ such that the reformulated finite convex program can be solved via off-the-shelf solvers such as Gurobi, Mosek, CPLEX and IPOPT \citep{wachter2006implementation}.
-Though these solvers have shown their high efficiency in computing accurate solutions robustly, they inevitably consume too much computational resource when solving large-scale problems.
+is difficult in general since it involves functional variables.
+In fact, even checking whether a given distribution $ \mu \in \mathcal{P}(\Xi) $ belongs to $ \bb{B}_\theta(\hat{\mu}_N) $ is already challenging \cite{tacskesen2022semi}.
+Therefore, unless in some special situations (see e.g., \cite{shafieezadeh2018wasserstein}), solving \eqref{eq-wdro} directly is impractical.
+Fortunately, under mild conditions, \eqref{eq-WDRO-inner-loss} admits a dual problem and the strong duality holds \cite{blanchet2019quantifying}.
+Utilizing the resulting dual problem and the strong duality, it is possible to reformulate the original WDRO problem \eqref{eq-wdro} as a {finite-dimensional} convex program, under additional conditions such as the convexity and concavity of $\ell$ in its first and second arguments, respectively, convexity of the feasible set $\mathcal{X}$ and the support set $\Xi$, and a certain growth conditions of $\ell$ with respect to the second argument \cite{shafieezadeh2015distributionally,lee2015distributionally,mohajerin2018data,gao2022distributionally}.
+To the best of {our} knowledge, most existing works relied on special structure of the loss function $\ell$ such that the reformulated finite convex program can be solved via off-the-shelf solvers such as Gurobi, Mosek, CPLEX and IPOPT \cite{wachter2006implementation}.
+Although these solvers have shown their high efficiency in computing accurate solutions robustly for small-to-medium-scale problems, they inevitably consume too much computational resource when solving large-scale problems.
 Thus, when the size of the training data set, $N$, is large, these solvers become less attractive or even inapplicable to solve the reformulated convex program.
+Our method can operate in the inexact and stochastic settings, and is not limited by the loss function types $\ell$ previously considered.